 Shared spaces experience continuous user turnover, which increases exposure to germs.
 In environments like gyms and hotels, multiple individuals use the same facilities within short time intervals, raising the likelihood of bacterial transmission.

-Bacteria and microbes spread easily through repeated contact with surfaces.
-Items such as towels, especially when shared or reused, can transfer microorganisms between users.
+Microorganisms can spread quickly through repeated contact with shared surfaces.
+Items such as towels, especially when reused across multiple users, can contribute to bacterial transfer.

 Even when surfaces are cleaned regularly, frequent use can quickly reintroduce contamination.

 Traditional hygiene practices such as cleaning schedules and manual drying methods have limitations.
-Towels, in particular, create additional operational and hygiene challenges:
+Towels, in particular, create additional operational and cleanliness challenges:

 Cross-contamination increases when multiple users rely on the same contact-based drying methods.